 Happy Solstice!
 Jethro Tull’s “Solstice Bells”

 Originally Published December 2009.
 Isle of Lewis “Chessmen” Revisited (This one leans more toward an opinion piece than most articles.)
 One of my first articles since taking over the Celtic History Newsletter was about the Isle of Lewis Chessmen.
 These have long been considered one of the more important early Chess sets found in Europe.[…]

 Originally published October 2007.
 Scottish Gaming Folklore and History Some fun tidbits and miscellaneous notes and folklore about games played in Scotland.
 Playing Cards With the Devil In the 15th century the 2nd Lord of Glamis (known as Earl Beardie) was said to be avid card player.
 Earl Beardie and the Earl of Crawford were[…]

-The 17th-century Dutch map, which was discovered scrunched up in a ball, is on show at the National Library of Scotland.
+Rare Map Discovered In Scottish House and Restored The 17th-century Dutch map was discovered scrunched up in a ball and stuffed up a chimney, in Aberdeen Scotland.
+The restored map is now on show at the National Library of Scotland.
 Original article link.